 Storage: Large pathology labs in hospitals store tonnes of glass slides each year.
 Because of access requirements these would need to be on hand for reference.
-Perfekt's digital pathology solutions allow for these to be stored in low-cost offsite facilities (if at all) whilst pathologists access the online repositories for diagnosis.
+Perfekt's digital pathology solutions allow for the glass to be stored in low-cost offsite facilities (if at all) whilst pathologists access the online digital repositories for diagnosis.

-An enabler for Hystology and Hystopathology - E-learning is transforming training around the globe.
+Digital Pathology is an enabler for Histology and Histopathology e-learning, transforming training world wide.
 Perfekt's Digital Pathology solutions allow for educators to conference up to 50 students at a time, located anywhere on the globe, whilst examining tissue samples in the highest resolution for teaching accurate diagnosis.

 Perfekt's Digital Pathology solutions begin with the digital slide scanner from manufacturers including: Aperio, Olympus, 3D Histech, Hamamatsu, Leica, Roche, GE/Omnyx, Leica, Philips, Huron and others.
 Slide scanning is semi-automated and takes between 30 seconds and six minutes per slide.
 Images are therefore available in surgery for real-time review.

-While scanners are provided with basic inbuilt viewing software, the Collibio software is an advanced and innovative web application for managing digital pathology images and associated data.
+While scanners are provided with basic inbuilt viewing software, Perfekt offer the Collibio software from Pixcelldata which is an advanced and innovative web application for managing digital pathology images and associated data.
 It is designed to allow pathologists to immediately collaborate using images from proprietary scanner systems, and breaks down barriers for adoption of digital pathology.

 Collibio allows users to connect instantly to existing digital image repositories and link to authorised images on the server.
-The repositories can be supplied by different scanner vendors and can be in different locations.
+The image repositories can be generated from scanners of different scanner vendors and can be in different locations.
 Images are automatically linked into the system as they are scanned.

 Collibio can also be configured to allow fast and secure publishing of images and associated metadata from one Collibio system to another.
 This can facilitate easy collaboration between different sites.

 Pathology is the most information intense area in medicine.
-Server side computer graphics and intelligent information repositories will bring the pathology into the digital era of medicine.
-Information intense areas require an innovative approach due to the large amount of information, a large amount of information should be handled with some care.
+Server side computer graphics and intelligent information repositories bring pathology into the digital era of medicine.
+Information intense areas require an innovative approach to storage due to the large amount of information, and should be managed with some care.
 The large volume introduces a problem with scale, both economical and operational.

 Perfekt's Digital Pathology solution is deployed with a special storage platform from Hitachi Data Systems called the Hitachi Content Platform (or HCP).
 The HCP is much more than a standard file server - it is a content repository.